Eight months before Charles and I first started traveling back in 2002, I was a broke university grad with a student loan and almost no savings.

 Movies, concerts and the like are expensive.
 Hit the cheap theaters instead or go on discount night at your local movie theater.
 If given the choice, forgo the more expensive 3D options.
 Try to find free alternatives to concerts and cover charges.
 Look into your local entertainment guide for ideas on cheap night outs.

 Miss hanging out with your friends?
-Invite them over for a potluck night and stream a movie on Netflix or hit up your local library and see if they have any classic movies you can borrow for free.
+You can invite them over for a potluck night and stream a movie on Netflix or hit up your local library and see if they have any classic movies you can borrow for free.

 “This planet has – or rather had – a problem, which was this: most of the people living on it were unhappy for pretty much of the time.
 Many solutions were suggested for this problem, but most of these were largely concerned with the movement of small green pieces of paper, which was odd because on the whole it wasn’t the small green pieces of paper that were unhappy.”